oktadev/okta-blog/_source/_posts/2022-05-19-angular-microfrontend-deploy.md

 Route protection works well from within the micro-frontend shell.
 But what if you navigate directly to the URI where the profile micro frontend resides?
 You will still be able to navigate to the profile route within the micro frontend because there isn't a guard within the profile application.

 This brings us to an interesting concept.
 In order to fully secure your micro frontends, you should protect routes defined within your micro frontend as well.
 To add the Okta route guard, you'll need to import the `OktaAuthModule` into the `mfe-profile` application's `AppModule`, and add the same configuration as you did for the `shell` application.
 The Module Federation configuration shares the Okta library between the applications when accessed via the host application.
 In contrast, `mfe-profile` will need its own instance of authenticated state when accessed in isolation from the `shell` application.
-Having its own instance of authenticated state means you should add sign in and sign out capability in the `AppComponent` of the `mfe-profile` application too.
+Having its own instance of authenticated state means you should add sign-in and sign-out capability in the `AppComponent` of the `mfe-profile` application too.
 This will also allow you to test each micro-frontend application independently.

 Security + testing = winning!